 Cyber policy’s impact is not limited to large institutions and can play an important role in our day-to-day lives.
 In a landmark decision with vocal advocates on both sides, the FCC ruled recently that the Internet is a public utility and can be regulated as such.
 The decision will allow the FCC to defend “Net Neutrality” and dictate that Internet service providers must treat all content equally and cannot give favorable treatment to corporate partners.
 Just like telephone companies cannot provide better service depending on whom you call, Internet companies will have to provide equitable service regardless of which websites you use.
 So for instance, even if they are partners with Amazon, they must provide the same quality of service for Netflix, Hulu and other video providers.

 Challenges of Cyber Policy Implementation

-The challenges of cyber policy therefore can involve multiple levels of debate, political nuance, and can have far reaching impact on personal freedom and national security.
-Lack of holistic policy can yield to weak protections as differing political agendas can complicate progress.
-Thus, there is a critical need for policy experts to guide politicians, help craft laws, and educate corporations and the public alike.
+The challenges of cyber policy therefore can involve multiple levels of debate and political nuance, and can have a far reaching impact on personal freedom and national security.
+Lack of holistic policy can yield to weak protections as differing political agendas can complicate progress; thus, there is a critical need for policy experts to guide politicians, help craft laws, and educate corporations and the public alike.

 Is a cyber policy career right for you?